DIADesignGuild/game-studio/Project Proposal - Template.md

 # Project Proposal Template

+v0.2 - Justin Kim - Nov.
+08th, 2021

+- Added section to specify what type of prototype would be made.

 v0.1 - Justin Kim - Oct.
 19th, 2021

 - Makeshift version to get the ball rolling.